BradenStitt/Pomodoro-App/README.md

 <br/><br/>

 ## How to Install/Run:
-1. Clone this Repository Using "git clone "https://github.com/PrynceBrazy/Pomodoro-App" in terminal.
+1. To use the app, you will need to have Python installed on your computer.
+You can download the latest version of Python from the official website (https://www.python.org/).
-- OR Zip Download the Repository and Extract it's Contents.
+2. Once you have Python installed, you can clone the repository using the command "git clone "https://github.com/PrynceBrazy/Pomodoro-App" in terminal or download the zip file and extract it to a directory on your computer.
-2. Now run the Pomodoro App file directly in your Terminal using "python app.py", or if you're using python3"python3 app.py".
+2. Navigate to the directory in a terminal window and enter the command "python app.py", or if you're using python3 "python3 app.py" to run the app.
 <br/><br/>

 ## License: